 Chihuly at Biltmore: This must-see exhibition (May 17-October 7) features Dale Chihuly's famous spectacular glass creations inside Biltmore House and throughout the gardens.
 Illuminated evening tours too!
 Read more.

 Lexington Glassworks (81 South Lexington): Our top place to watch glassblowers at work is Downtown Asheville.
 Owners and glassblowers Billy and Geoff love to demonstration the entire process.
 They even have a special viewing area with benches and a bar with local beers on tap!
 The gallery is open every day with glassblowering each day except on Tuesdays.
 Admission is free.
 Their gallery is full of their gorgeous creations in all price ranges.
 They are open late on many weekends with live music the first Friday of each month, April-December.
 Read more about them.

-Bender Gallery (opening at 29 Biltmore Ave by early Aug): Just a couple of blocks from Lexington Glassworks is the region's only contemporary fine art gallery specializing in museum quality glass sculpture by U.S. and international artists.
+Bender Gallery (29 Biltmore Ave): Don't miss this contemporary fine art gallery specializing in museum quality glass sculpture by U.S. and international artists.
 See work by some of today's leading glass artists including the world renowned Maestro Lino Tagliapietra, Davide Salvadore with sons Marco and Mattia, Hiroshi Yamano, and husband and wife team Philip Baldwin and Monica Guggisberg.
 You will be inspired by their creativity and skill.
-Read more about them.
+Go to their Web site for more.

 Blue Spiral 1 (38 Biltmore Avenue) is the largest fine art gallery in downtown Asheville.
 See exceptional creations by 100+ artists on three floors.